To: mydataportal@abs.gov.au

 Microsoft Word and Excel are not currently available, as these applications require an internet connection, which is not supported in a secure system like DataLab.
 Libreoffice is the alternative offered in the system, with similar capabilities to Microsoft Office.

-Firefox and Edge are available to support access for Databricks (which is under development) and for Jupyter notebooks to use Python/R. These browsers cannot be used to browse the internet.
+Firefox and Edge are available to support access for Databricks and for methods such as Jupyter notebooks in order to use Python/R. These browsers cannot be used to browse the internet.

 Managing your R & Python packages explains how you can manage R and Python packages using the Posit Package Manager shortcut on your desktop.